Seven Bears and Lemon Squares

 Where to stay

+Here are two great options, depending on your budget and travel style.
+Definitely book in advance as Jasper accommodations are limited.
 As with most mountain park accommodations, if you can visit in shoulder season, June or September, your wallet will thank you.

 These cosy cabins are located just outside the town of Jasper along the Athabasca river.
 The cabins are rustic but charming and they really provided the mountain park atmosphere we were looking for.
 They have wood-burning fireplaces, kitchenettes, and chairs on the small decks to enjoy the outdoors.
 There is also a nice pathway and chairs with a great view overlooking the river.
-Tekarra Lodge is also pet-friendly.
+Tekarra Lodge is also pet-friendly and eco-certified.